The Nitrates in vegetables are good for your eyes

 Now we know there are many whys you should eat more greens

 The consumption of leafy greens is said to lower the risk of macular degeneration.
 Macular degeneration is the leading cause of vision loss of people over 60 years of age.
-In America, some 11 million people suffer from macular degeneration.
-It is predicted the number will certainly double by the year 2050.
-This is alarming news and one wonders what can be done to prevent this.
+Worldwide over 196 million people suffer from macular degeneration.
+Data for the year 2020.
+It is predicted the number will reach 288 million by the year 2040.
+This is alarming news, and one wonders what we can do to prevent this.

 Processed meats are no good

 In the past, we have been hearing that nitrates are not good.
 Bacon, salami, ham, and other processed meats have nitrates and it’s harmful to your health if you eat processed meats every day.
 Do not stuff yourself on hot dogs.
 All these meats have one thing in common.

 They have added nitrates, which, after being chemically reduced to nitrites (N02), will give the meats their fresh looking pink color and help to keep the meat fresh.
 The problem is that it increases the formation of N-nitrose compounds in your body, which is a possible carcinogenic.

 One might think it is best to stay away from nitrates.
 The answer is yes and no. Nitrates (also known as sodium nitrates and NO3) and ammonium are fertilizers in the soil.
 They break down to nitrogen, a nutrient required for healthy plant formation and growth.
 Nitrogen, when added to the soil (directly through manually applied fertilizer or through absorption from the air), supports vegetative growth and will show up in the leaves.